AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-download.md

 * An actual PDF file is present in the customer's company.
 * The name matches the name of the e-catalog asset that is passed to the viewer and includes a `.pdf` extension.
-* The PDF file is published in SPS (Scene7 Publishing System).
+* The PDF file is published in Dynamic Media Classic.